DylanWaken/DL_Memory_Palace/Generative Models/Prerequisite Knowledge/Statistical Mechanics/Temperature.md

 $$\frac{d \log \Omega_1}{dE_1} = \frac{d \log \Omega_2}{dE_2}$$
 Because the systems at heat equilibrium have the same temperature, we define temperature upon this funtion:
 $$\frac{1}{k_BT} = \frac{d\log \Omega}{dE}$$
+Another more intuitive proof can be found within [[Temperature.pdf]]